danwing/cidfi/draft-wing-cidfi.md

     cidfimetadata=/cidfi-metadata
     )
 ~~~~~
+{: #svcb-ex artwork-align="center" title="Example of SVCB Records"}

 When multihoming, the multihome-capable CPE aggregates all upstream
-networks' _cidfi-aware.cidfi.arpa responses into the response sent to
+networks' "_cidfi-aware.cidfi.arpa" responses into the response sent to
 its locally-connected clients.